 Last – but certainly not the least – partnering up with local businesses is a very effective method for generating leads.
 In fact, 54% of businesses say partnerships drive more than 20% of their total revenue.
 (Partnerize, 2018)

 If you are looking for new members, a good thing would be to look at places where they already hang out.
 This doesn’t mean that you should reach out to other gyms – instead, find local smoothie and protein bars that your target group already visits.

 They will be willing to do this because it is mutually beneficial.
-For example, your members get a discount in their bars, and in return their guests can get a discount on your membership.
+For example, your members get a discount in their products, and in return their guests can get a discount on your membership.
 It is a win-win situation.
 They get returning customers every day, and you get new members.

-No protein bar or any similar business near you?
+No smoothie bar or any similar businesses near you?
 Contact local businesses and offer to give their employees a discount on your membership.
 You can also offer them a unique team building experience by organizing group challenges for them with a prize at the end.
 Organize the challenge into several different stages, a point system and whichever team has the most points – wins.
 Keep in mind to make challenges in which everyone can participate such as:

 - Longest rowing distance in a certain time frame per team.